Mount Washington Transit Tunnel: 1917 crash

+1987 derailment

 On October 29, 1987, a 1700-series all-electric PCC car began to exceed the tunnel's speed limit as it entered the south portal after departing South Hills Junction.
 The operator, realizing the car could neither stop nor take the sharp curve from the transitway to the Panhandle Bridge ramp, ordered all the passengers to move to the back, and radioed the PAT central dispatcher to clear Station Square.
 The car left the rails and took Smithfield Street instead (the trolleys' original route downtown, until 1985), crossing Carson Street, sideswiping a PAT bus and a truck, and knocking out a fire hydrant.
 Miraculously, the car stayed on its wheels, and finally stopped next to the Pittsburgh History & Landmarks Foundation, the former Pittsburgh and Lake Erie station building at Station Square.

 Thirty-seven people were injured, four seriously, but there were no fatalities.
 All three braking systems on the car had failed: the drum, dynamic, and magnetic rail brakes.
 Most of the 1700 series cars were found to have electrical defects, prompting PAT to retire all of their remaining PCC's that had not been rebuilt as 4000 series cars.
 Consequently, PAT was left with a shortage of cars, which contributed to the closure of the Overbrook line in 1993.